ChuckJonas/bad-ass-salesforce-stack/README.md

 ```
 *NOTE: Don't track changes to `.npmrc`.
 Each contributor will manage this configuration separately and committing it could result in another user accidentally deploying to an unintended org.

-### Existing Apps
-Before you can run a new app that isn't in your target org, you'll fire need to do a deploy to get the dependent salesforce metdata over there using `npm run deploy-dev`

 #### Default Target

-Sever commands have a default target.
+While deployment command are env specific, some commands (eg: `npm start`) use the default DX user.
 Use the following commands to change the defaults to the desired alias listed in `.npmrc`

 ```
 npm run make-dev-default
 npm run make-scratch-default
 npm run make-prod-default
 ```

+### Deploy Meta-data

+Before you can run the example app, you need to get depedent metadata into your target org.
+You can easily do this by running `npm run deploy-dev` OR `npm run deploy-scratch`.

 ## DEVELOPMENT
-Once your salesforce dependencies exist in your target org things get a bit more interesting.

 ### Run Locally with HMR (hot module reloading)
-First you can host you're app on localhost and enjoy hot module reloading, and use salesforce data from the current default target.
-Any updates to your app will immediately show up without a pa ge refresh.
-Your state is also preserved in most cases.[See HMR in action](http://i.imgur.com/j9NBbmf.gif).
-This workflow is well suited for playing around with change without needing them to be live in your salesforce environment, i.e. if you're fixing a bug in sandbox while other users are current testing you app in different areas.
-By developing locally you don't have to worry about a mistake during your development impacting the users testing directly on Salesforce.

-1. `npm run deploy-dev` (deploy salesforce dependencies if needed)
+One of the biggest benifits of this stack is the ability to work locally with real salesforce data!
+HMR allows updates to show up within seconds without ever having to refresh the page.
+Your state is even also preserved in most cases.
+[See HMR in action](http://i.imgur.com/j9NBbmf.gif).

+One of the biggest benefits to local dev is the ability to keep your Sandbox in a UAT state, while you are activitly develping new features.

-1. `npm run cors-enable` (whitelist localhost CORS on the default target org) DANGER (see "Danger Localhost CORS")*
+1. `npm run cors-enable` (only need to run once. whitelists localhost CORS on the default target org) DANGER (see "Danger Localhost CORS")*
 1. `npm start` (start a local webserver with hot reload)

 ### Run Remotely With Local Assets
-Another option is to run you're app in Salesforce, but use local copies of the app assets.
+Another option is to run your app in Salesforce, but using local copies of the app assets.
 You'll be able to make changes to the app and test inside the salesforce container page, but your changes will only show for you and not impact any other users in that environment.

-1. `npm run deploy-dev` (deploy salesforce dependencies if needed)
+This is very helpful in ensuring your app runs in the SF org before deploying.

-1. `npm run cors-enable` (whitelist localhost CORS on the default target org) DANGER (see "Danger Localhost CORS")*
+1. `npm run cors-enable` (only need to run once. whitelists localhost CORS on the default target org) DANGER (see "Danger Localhost CORS")*
 1. `npm run start-remote`
 1. append `?local=1` to page query string
 1. browser may complain the first time.
 Open up script url and tell browser to f-off